Do you want to take your black and white photos to the next level? Read on for some great black and white photo ideas!

 - Use the Gaussian Blur filter (as above, use a fresh layer and adjust opacity).

 One theory about photography is that “everything has already been done.”
 It can be difficult to find original ideas and techniques.

 This is where your unique stories and points of view shine.
 Find a story that is relevant and important to you.

-Our eyes are drawn to highlights, shadows and lines.
-The distraction and complexity of colour can overshadow these elements.
+Our eyes are drawn to highlights, shadows, and lines.
+The distraction and complexity of color can overshadow these elements.

-My favourite black and white photographers include Marti Friedlander, Henri Cartier-Bresson, and Walker Evans.
+My favorite black and white photographers include Marti Friedlander, Henri Cartier-Bresson, and Walker Evans.
 They all demonstrate immaculate technique.
-But they also capture meaningful moments in time that inspire and mobilise people.
+But they also capture meaningful moments in time that inspire and mobilize people.

 You can imitate their techniques, but the moments in time are completely unique.